 As the slowly moving traffic jams come to another halt, you have the chance to focus on your fellow drivers.
 Your first conclusion is obvious: you are in a wealthy country.
-This is evident from the newness of the cars and the fact that, despite the economic crisis, the number of traffic jams has remained daunting.
-So much so that radio announcers have long since stopped listing all of them and simply recite the longest - and their total length, which often exceeds 90 kilometers.
-No wonder, as this country welcomed its 8 millionth car in 2016.
+This is evident from the newness of the cars and the number of traffic jams.
+So much so that radio announcers have long since stopped listing all of them and simply recite the longest.
+No wonder, as this country welcomed its 8 millionth car in 2017.
 Meanwhile, as you will surely notice, the government is working hard at widening the highways, or laying new ones - a cause of considerable temporary inconvenience.
-Though the government decided, in 2012, to reduce the budget for road construction / improvement, it is still considerable.
-Towards the end of 2015, for instance, it opened an addition to the A4, which connects The Hague and Rotterdam, thanks to which these two cities - which are only 20 kilometers apart - will be linked by two highways instead of one.
-They will also soon be starting on the construction of a new tunnel underneath the Nieuwe Waterweg, west of Rotterdam, as well as tackling the bottlenecks around Utrecht.
+Towards the end of 2015, for instance, it opened an addition to the A4, which connects The Hague and Rotterdam, thanks to which these two cities - which are only 20 kilometers apart - are now linked by two highways instead of one.
+Not that this put an end to the traffic jams around Rotterdam, the second largest city of the Netherlands.
+They will also soon be starting on the construction of a new tunnel underneath the Nieuwe Waterweg (New Waterway), west of Rotterdam, as well as tackling the bottlenecks around Utrecht.
 Another innovation that is on the agenda is the replacement of gasoline by electricity in order to reduce the emission of CO2 - however, this is coming about rather slowly, despite political ambitions to rid the country of gas stations by the end of last year.